OpenDreamAI/OpenDreamAI/README.md

 4. Push your feature branch to your fork of the repository.
 5. Submit a pull request from your feature branch to the `main` branch of this repository.

-Please make sure that your changes follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide and include appropriate unit tests.
+Please make sure that your changes follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.

 ## License